TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-18-14-surprising-tip-from-selling-is-human-to-influence-others.md

 ## 5. Compare, Give a Context to Bare Phrases

 A blind man was collecting money on the street with a sign: *I am blind*.
 A researcher goes around and adds 4 words: *It is spring time and*.
-It results into:
+It results in:

 **It is spring time and**
 <br>
 **I am blind**

 <blockquote class="blockquote">
     That's why the most essential question you can ask is this: Compared to what?